What Do You Need To Know About EV Charging Stations? Electric Vehicles or EVs are...

 Day 730: Start your Radon Test

-Health Canada suggests testing your home for radon every two years or so, to ensure that your radon levels haven’t spiked to dangerous levels.
+Health Canada suggests testing your home for radon every two years or so, to ensure that your level or radon hasn’t spiked to dangerous levels.
 Even if you’ve taken steps to mitigate radon in your home, for peace of mind, you should still perform another test.

 Testing for and mitigating radon isn’t a large undertaking.
 With a little time and not much money, you can protect yourself from this potentially deadly gas.
 To me, it’s money that’s well spent.
 Put some of this year’s renovation budget toward testing for, and potentially mitigating radon in your home.